Feng shui + happiness + joy = abundance

 When we feel happy and joyful we feel a certain lightness and elevation.
-People, sometimes and especially kids can’t contain they joy and happiness and feel like jumping because of that.
+People, sometimes and especially kids can’t contain their joy and happiness and feel like jumping because of that.
 Depression, unhappiness is usually associated with heavy feelings and dark places.
 Studies suggest that people working or living in high ceilings offices or rooms feel more optimistic, creative and generally have a better outlook on life.
 The metaphor, ‘sky is the limit’ suggests the inner knowing about the spaciousness of possibilities.
-Joy looks light and fluffy – it flows gently in the air, like bubbles and balloons (if you’re going to use baloons, be responsible and don’t pollute nature with them since they’re also a health hazard for animals.
+Joy looks light and fluffy – it flows gently in the air, like bubbles and balloons (if you’re going to use balloons, be responsible and don’t pollute nature with them since they’re also a health hazard for animals.

 Top feng shui tips to boost happiness, joy and abundance

 - Add any things and objects that make you happy, playful and joyful and spread them around your home and workplace.
 Recall when you were a child what made you happy and joyful.

 - More colour – everywhere.
 Paint one wall a bright colour.
 Get lots of colourful cushions.
 Have confetti poppers around.
 Paint a rainbow or get a rainbow maker which is my favourite feng shui remedy.
 The rainbow makers or crystals are very versatile because you can use them in different parts of the bagua to activate and energies different life aspects.

 - Choose round objects and shapes.
-Hang balloons responisbly and ecologically.
+Hang balloons responsibly and ecologically.
 Have more round shades for lamps or round tables.
 Get a bubble machine.
 Have images of lollipops, pom-poms and dresses or scarfs with polka dots.

 - Add fun things and puzzles around your home or office to prime you that you can solve problems and have fun.
 Get a photo of a treehouse.

 - Use photos of times when you were happy and joyful ie birthday parties, any celebration, holidays, etc

 - Get a trampoline.
 Warning, be careful, unfortunately, lots of people injure themselves when trampolining.